Containing calcium carbonate; chalky. Of organisms - a species which accumulates calcium carbonate in its tissues.

 Of Crinoidea (crinoids); the largest of the ossicles of the calyx of a feather-star, to which the cirri are joined (adapted from Southward & Campbell, 2006).

 Singular of 'cerata'.

 Dorsal processes in some shell-less opistobranch molluscs, containing branches of the digestive tract.
 The cerata are often brightly coloured and bear defensive organs, either glandular in nature, or formed of batteries of stinging cells derived from their cnidarian prey e.g. hydroids, soft corals and sea anemones (based on Thompson & Brown, 1976 and Picton & Morrow, 1994).

 (or setae) Chitinous bristles found in oligochaete annelids and especially in polychaete annelids.

 A soft fine-grained sedimentary rock, normally white, consisting almost entirely of calcium carbonate.

-1) Of characters - a distinguishing feature, the distinctive state or expression of a character (based on Lincoln et al., 1998).
-2) Of species - special to or especially abundant in a particular situation or biotope.
+Of species - special to or especially abundant in a particular situation or biotope.
 Characteristic species should be immediately conspicuous and easily identified (based on Hiscock & Connor, 1991).